yutingkevinlai/ida_final_project_two/README.md

 This is a project of Intelligence Data Analysis course, commits by Yu-Ting Lai

-## First: Single Object Pose Classification
+## Second Part: Two Object Pose Classification in A Random Stacking Scene

 ### Step 1: Labels creation